OwethuSotomela/q-not/README.md

 A user should be:
 * Able to register for an account
-* Should be ablt to book an appointment
+* Book an appointment (Use date & time for booking)
 * Cancel an appointment
 * See the status of the appointment